CP-STA/STAOJ/docs/Interface Specifications.md

 - `subtasksCount` (int): the number of subtasks in the problem.
 0 means there is no subtask.
 - `sourceCode` (string): the source code.
 - `language` (string): the language id of the source code (e.g. `python-3.10`).
-- `submissionTime` ([firebase.firestore.Timestamp](https://firebase.google.com/docs/reference/js/v8/firebase.firestore.Timestamp)): the time of time the server receives the submission in ISO format
+- `submissionTime` ([firebase.firestore.Timestamp](https://firebase.google.com/docs/reference/js/v8/firebase.firestore.Timestamp)): the time of time the server receives the submission
 - `state` (string | undefined): The state of the judge.
 Undefined implicitly means its queuing.
 - `failedSubtasks` (string[] | undefined): the failed subtasks, counting from 1.
 Undefined means there is no failed subtasks.
 Having a length of 0 also means there is no failed subtask.
 - `score` (number | undefined): the score of the problem.
 Undefined means it is not finished judging, whereas 0 means there is no score.

 The id of the firebase document should be the id of the submission.